 The Allegro ACS37610 current sensor IC enables low-cost solutions for AC and DC current sensing without the need for an external field concentrator core or a U-shaped magnetic shield.
-It is designed for applications where hundreds or thousands of amperes flow through a busbar or PCB.
+It is designed for applications where hundreds of amperes or more flow through a busbar or PCB.

 Current flowing through a busbar or PCB trace generates a magnetic field that is sensed by the monolithic, low-offset, linear Hall IC.
-The differential sensing topology virtually eliminates all types of error caused by common-mode stray magnetic fields.
-The wide spacing between the differential Hall elements (2.58 mm) coupled with the increased sensitivity of each Hall element enable the ACS37610 to achieve a superior signal-to-noise ratio (SNR) and improved resolution.
+The differential sensing topology virtually eliminates all types of errors caused by common-mode stray magnetic fields.
+The wide spacing between the differential Hall elements (2.58 mm) coupled with the increased sensitivity of each Hall element enable the ACS37610 to achieve superior signal-to-noise ratio (SNR) and improved resolution.
 While not mandatory, a notch or slit in the current-carrying busbar or PCB copper trace provides further improvements to system SNR.
 High isolation is achieved via the no-contact nature of this simple assembly.

-The ACS37610 is offered with regular and low-power mode, enabling customers to achieve optimal SNR and power consumption.
-A dedicated user-programmable overcurrent and overtemperature fault pin and a slew of built-in diagnostics, including broken-ground and VCC detection, make it ideal
+The ACS37610 is offered with regular and low-power modes, enabling customers to achieve optimal SNR and power consumption.
+A dedicated user-programmable overcurrent and overtemperature fault pin and a slew of built-in diagnostics,